ianxtreem/thebrain2markdownv/README.md

 # thebrain2markdown
-Convert exports from TheBrain to Markdown
+Convert exports from TheBrain to Markdown.mWorks for v14 data.
+For text, icons, internal and external files and images.
+Not tested for any other features.

 1. Export your thoughts from TheBrain to `json`.
 2. Edit the script if needed (paths to the json files)